 With the move from traditional networks (based on dedicated service-channels and/or separate networks for each service) to integrated (transport) services on a single packet-based transport infrastructure, pre-defined transmission planning of Quality of Service (QoS) has become a major challenge, since IP-based networks cannot provide for self-standing end-to-end QoS, but only transport classes, which enable QoS differentiation.
+IP-based networks can support end-to-end QoS if the routers in between support the mechanisms and the network is designed for QoS.